LarKenTR/An-l-OgarPlus/README.md

 Copy of ogar that I heavily modified, and will continue to update.
 The [OgarProject](https://ogarproject.com) owns Ogar, and I do not claim it as mine!
 Original Ogar found [here](https://github.com/OgarProject/Ogar)

 ## Obtaining and Using
-As Ogar is written in Node.js, you must have Node.js and its "ws" module installed to use it.
-Only use this version if you want to use the source. (for editing and modifying ogar to your liking) If you don't have Node.js and the ws module, The server will NOT run!
+Install [Node.js](https://nodejs.org/) (the ws modules are now included with Ogar-Plus).
+Only use this version if you want to use the source. (for editing and modifying ogar to your liking) If you don't have Node.js, The server will NOT run!

 Windows:
 * Download [node.js](https://nodejs.org/download/)
-* Open CMD or Terminal (whatever OS you're running) as Administrator/root and type: npm install ws
-* Download [VakoNoway](http://ogarproject.com/members/vakonoway.80/)'s fixed node_modules. (now included with Ogar-Plus)
-* Open Start.bat in /src/ or in Linux go to src/ and type: nodejs index.js
+* Open Start.bat in /src
 * If you're running on port 443, make sure Skype is closed, otherwise choose another port by changing gameserver.ini.
 * Go to your defaultgateway and forward your port to your local IP. (in Windows open CMD and type: ipconfig and look for IPv4 address)
 * Locally connect by http://agar.io/?ip=127.0.0.1:yourport or by typing the JavaScript command: connect("ws://127.0.0.1:yourport")